There are many ways to speed up your microdialysis experiments and ensure their success.

-Hsueh-Yuan: Positive.
+Hsueh-Yuan: Yes.
 However, the storage of low concentration IgG microdialysates requires 0.1-0.15% BSA.
 BSA is compatible with ELISA.
 For LC/MS, the BSA method should be replaced.

 Amuza: Do you think endogenous IgG could be used similarly to an internal standard to suggest whether or not a microdialysis experiment is working correctly?

 Hsueh-Yuan: Yes, ELISA methods can quantify rat, mouse, or human IgG specifically.
-They can serve as an endogenous IgG reference for calculating in vivo recovery.
+They can serve as an endogenous IgG reference, a proxy for calculating in vivo recovery of the mAbs themselves.
 Hemoglobin can be used, too.